Spectra Trace Offset and Graph Size Tools - Quick-access to common graph and trace modify commands

 The 'Traces: Normalize' submenu:

-• at [Mouse, A, B, C...]
-Cursor x Position - Normalize to the y-value at the cursor position.
+- at [Mouse, A, B, C...]
+Cursor x Position - Normalize to the y-value the data has at the cursor's x position.

-• Maxima / Average around [Mouse, A, B, C...]
-Cursor - The y-values are searched around the cursor position (in a range of 3 % of the data's full x-scale).
+- Maxima / Average around [Mouse, A, B, C...]
+Cursor - y-values are picked around the cursor position (in a range of 3 % of the full x-scale).

-• to Global Maximum - Normalize to y = value of highest trace (i.e., the trace with the highest value stays unmodified).
+- to Global Maximum - Normalize to y = maximum of all traces (i.e., the trace with the highest y value stays unmodified).

-• Same as above but for the global maximum as target value.
+- Same options as above but for the global maximum as target value.

 The options for normalization are:

-• Smoothing Factor ... - If set, the data will be smoothed before normalization.
-This can help with noisy data.
+- Smoothing Factor ... - The data will be smoothed before normalization if set.
+This helps with noisy data.

-• Keep Current y-Offset - If activated then the current y-offset of each trace will not be altered.
+- Keep Current y-Offset - The current y-offset of each trace will not be altered.

-• Undo All Offsets - y-offsets of all traces will be reset to 0.
+------ - Undo All Scaling and Offsets - The offsets of all traces will be reset to 0.

 The 'Traces: Offset and Sort' submenu:

-This menu contains the following options.
-All these options work with the current y-axis range of the graph.
+This menu contains the following options, which all work with the current y-axis range of the graph.
 You may want to increase the y-range before applying these options for maximum effect.

-• Spread Traces Across y Range - Adds offsets to each trace to distribute traces across the current y-range (initial offsets are preserved).
+------ - Spread Traces Across y Range - Adds offsets to distribute traces across the current y-range (initial offsets are preserved).

 Furthermore, the traces right-click menu (when you right-click on a trace) contains the following additional functions:

-• y-Offset: Align Traces Here - Sets the offset of all traces so that they align at the cursor position.
-Hold ctrl / command to align all traces to y = 0.
+- y-Offset: Align Traces Here - Offsets all traces so that they align at the cursor position.
+Hold ctrl / cmd to align to y = 0.

-• y-Scale: Match Traces Here - Sets the multiplicator of all traces so that they align at the cursor position.
-Hold ctrl / command to scale all traces to y = 1.
+- y-Scale: Match Traces Here - Multiplies traces so that they align at the cursor position.
+Hold ctrl / cmd to scale to y = 1.

-• y-Order Traces Here - Sorts the traces (trace display order in the graph) so that the y-value at the cursor position is in ascending order.
-Hold ctrl / command to sort in descending order.
+- y-Order Traces Here - Sorts the traces (plot display order) so that the y-value at the cursor position is in ascending order.
+Hold ctrl / cmd to sort in descending order.

 Additional Options in the Graph Menu:

-• Add Annotation with Live Offset ...: This will add a standard legend with extra information about trace offsets (x/y offset or x/y scale).
-A small prompt will appear, which lets you choose the desired information, numerical precision and placement of the legend within the graph.
-The offset information is live, which means that the displayed values get updated whenever any change happens.
-(Note: This feature adds a function named GT_LiveOff() to the current experiment to achieve the effect.
+- Add Legend with Live Offset ...: This will add a default legend with extra information about trace offsets (x/y offset or x/y scale).
+A prompt will appear, which lets you choose the desired information, numerical precision and placement of the legend within the graph.
+This offset information is dynamic, which means that the displayed values get updated whenever any change happens.
+(Note: This feature adds a function named GT_LiveInfo() to the current experiment to achieve the effect.
 Don't delete the function or the display will not work.)

-• Left Axis: Autoscale Only Visible - Sets 'Zero isn't special' scaling mode for the y axis.
+- Left Axis: Autoscale Only Visible - Sets 'Zero isn't special' mode for the y axis.

-• Left Axis: Autoscale From Zero - Sets 'Autoscale from zero' scaling mode for the y axis.
+- Left Axis: Autoscale From Zero - Sets 'Autoscale from zero' mode for the y axis.

 Waterfall plots and the Modify Traces panel

-The main purpose of the Modify Traces panel is to work with (pseudo) waterfall plots.
-First, note that Igor Pro also provides an official package for creating waterfall plots (See: Windows -> New -> Packages -> Waterfall Plot).
-The current project instead creates (pseudo-)waterfall plots by offsetting traces in a graph, and is not compatible with the official Waterfall Plot package.
+The main purpose of the Modify Traces tool is to adjust (fake) waterfall plots.
+Note that Igor Pro also provides an official package for creating waterfall plots (See: Windows → New → Packages → Waterfall Plot).
+This project instead creates (pseudo-)waterfall plots by offsetting traces in a graph, and is not compatible with the Waterfall Plot package.
+Invoke via the Spectra Tools main menu:

 Start the Modify Traces panel by going to 'Spectra Tools' -> 'Trace Offset Panel ...' or execute: